Michigan Pre Settlement Loans

 No, we do not impose any specific rules on how to spend the cash advance.
 Our hope is that the cash advance helps you pay your current bills as you wait out the negotiations on your verdict.
 Some plaintiffs use their advances to pay off regular bills like rent and utilities.
 Others use the money to cater to medical costs from the personal injury.
 You can go either way or spend it completely differently.

 What if I lose my lawsuit?
 How do I pay you back?

 It’s a common fear that one may lose their lawsuit after getting funding from a third party.
 At Rapid Lawsuit Funding, we understand that completely.
 That’s why our loans are non-recourse, which means that you don’t have to pay us back if you lose your lawsuit.
 We only get paid if you win, because that’s the right thing to do.

 Can I get a lawsuit loan in Michigan without my lawyer’s knowledge?

 Yes, you can.
 It’s easy to apply for and obtain a loan without your lawyer’s knowledge.
 But at Rapid Lawsuit Funding, we prefer that your lawyer is kept in the loop.
 It’s mandatory for us to inform your lawyers because we need them to sign some of the documents in person.
 It might feel better to get a loan without your lawyer’s knowledge, but it is always safer if they know about it.

 Apply for lawsuit funding in Michigan today!

-At Delta Settlement Funding, we are ready to make your lawsuit happen the way you want it.
+At Rapid Lawsuit Funding, we are ready to make your lawsuit happen the way you want it.
 We’ve got the experience and the funds to guide your lawsuit to success.
 Make your justice possible by partnering with us for your lawsuit’s funding today.